 What Are the 4 MIPS Categories?

 Any physician, group, or practice manager asking themselves “what is MIPS?” should begin by learning the four scoring categories under which participants of the program are rated.
-These four categories determine how providers are evaluated to rate their overall performance, and thus reimbursement.
+These four categories determine how providers are evaluated to rate their overall performance, and thus reimbursement under the incentive payment plan.

 With Performance Year 2022 bringing changes to MIPS that make the program more competitive for providers, it is more important than ever for providers to understand how they are evaluated in these categories.